 If you could only own one item of fitness kit for the rest of your life, you’d do well to pick the humble dumbbell.
 Even the heaviest are small enough to fit in the corner of a room, and you can perform virtually every strength training exercise – and just about every workout protocol – with a dumbbell set.
 It’s certainly the best piece of kit to kick-start your new year, new you fitness drive.

 The best dumbbell sets can elevate the calorie burn of high-intensity workouts, and help you develop the functional strength and power required for numerous sports.

-However, while dumbbell sets are one of the best and easiest bits of home gym kit to snap up, they weren’t all created equal.
+However, while dumbbell sets are one of the best and easiest bits of home gym kit to snap up, they aren’t all created equal.
 Generally speaking, for most people’s home workout needs, a rubber-coated ‘fixed dumbbell’ set is going to be the best bet: these tend to be the most durable and forgiving to fragile floors.

 As with any exercise equipment, the options are endless and choosing the right type for you can be bewildering.
 Which is why we’ve pulled this list together: to help you find the best dumbbell set for your own home workout needs.